Milford High School (Massachusetts)

 Milford High School (MHS) is the secondary school for the district of Milford, Massachusetts, Milford Public Schools.
-Its principal is Joshua Otlin and Sissela Tucker (House A) is associate principal.
-Christine Ravesi Weinstein (House A) and Richard Piergustavo (House B) are assistant principals.
+Its principal is Joshua Otlin and William Chaplin (House A) is associate principal.
+Jessica Zaleski (House A) and Richard Piergustavo (House B) are assistant principals.

 School organization

 The campus of Milford High School sits on 25 acre of land at 31 West Fountain Street in Milford, Massachusetts.
-The current building was opened in 1973.
+The current building was opened in 1973 after plots of land were donated by the Bandy Family in Milford.
 The school has a football field with home and away team seating, football practice field, softball field, soccer fields, twenty-five yard swimming pool with springboard diving board, full theater, and a roughly 750-spot parking lot.

 It is an SAT, PSAT, and ACT testing center, providing students, both resident and out-of-town, a place to take the required tests.

 Recently, measures have been taken to provide students with the highest level of security available: school-wide security cameras and lobby sign-in kiosks have been added, as well as a juvenile Milford police officer present.